Ishaan28malik/OSM-Commercial-Market-POI/Learnings.md

 **Issues Faced**
- * 1 for overpass AI
+ * 1 for overpass API
  * 1
  * 1
  * 1